thamidurm/IR-Project/README.md

 - Limited bilingual support for cricket jargon.
 - Prioritizing fields based on the existence of keywords in the query
 - Supports querying multiple text fields: Name, Birth Year, Birthplace, Role, Batting Style, Bowling Style, Biography, Teams Played In.
-- Tolerate simple spelling errors and different forms of words due to use of stemming (&quot;ගාල්ලේ&quot;will match &quot;ගාල්ල&quot;).
+- Tolerate simple spelling errors and different forms of words due to use of stemming ("ගාල්ලේ" will match "ගාල්ල" etc.).

 **GitHub URL** :[**https://github.com/thamidurm/IR-Project**](https://github.com/thamidurm/IR-Project)